 Does anyone recognize these from our lower level?
 As you know, we’re constantly shopping in our house and moving things around from room to room, and now I want two of each of these ottomans because they fit perfectly in our lower level bar area and our main level living room.

-Both of these ottomans are from Room & Board.
-And the Dodd Leather Storage Ottoman is not only stylish but functional and practical.
-I’m not one that likes to have our toys out in our home, so this is where they are kept, and the boys know that this is the only amount of toys allowed in this space, whatever fits in the leather storage ottoman.
+I’m not one that likes to have our toys out in our home, so this is where they are kept, and the boys know that this is the only amount of toys allowed in the living room, whatever fits in the leather storage ottoman.

 My personal favorite was my Grandma’s artwork and recipe cards with my dad’s handwriting and Jamie’s Grandma’s.